DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

 .. code::

-    delta = pyDeltaRCM(input_file='model_configuration.yml')
+    delta = DeltaModel(input_file='model_configuration.yml')

     for time in range(0,1):
         delta.update()

     delta.finalize()

-However, you can also inspect/modify the :obj:`~pyDeltaRCM.deltaRCM_driver.pyDeltaRCM.update` method, and change the order or add operations as desired.
+However, you can also inspect/modify the :obj:`~pyDeltaRCM.model.DeltaModel.update` method, and change the order or add operations as desired.

 =============================
 Advanced model configurations
 =============================

+.. _configuring_multiple_jobs:

 Configuring multiple model runs from a single YAML file
 ==============================================================